SchokiCoder/book_modern_c/src/10_formatting.md

 ```

 is also a common way to put curly brackets or handle indentation.

+The above here is a small example of the GNU code format but aside from it,
+this book uses the Linux code format.
-It is up to your preference or the preference of your team leader.
-Please don't
+Which format is used depends on your preference or the preference of your team
-ignore him when he is giving you formatting rules for your project.
+leader.
+Please don't ignore him when he is giving you formatting rules for your
-The most beautiful formatting doesn't do anything if it is inconsistent with the
+project.
+The most beautiful formatting doesn't do anything if it is inconsistent
-rest of the project.
+with the rest of the project.